layline-io/layline-doc/docs/03-assets/processors-output/asset-output-frame.md

 ### Exclusive Partition Mode

-Use this mode, in case you want to write to a multi-partitioned Kafka topic, and you specifically want obtain exclusive access to a topic partition.
+Use this mode, in case you want to write to a multi-partitioned Kafka topic, and you specifically want to obtain exclusive access to a topic partition.

-What this entails, is that each instance of a Workflow running this Asset as a Processor, will try to obtain exclusive access one of the partitions of a topic configured.
+What this entails is that each instance of a Workflow running this Asset as a Processor, will try to obtain exclusive access to one of the partitions of a topic configured.

 **Example:**